-- For example, you can still post about a movie in your Geology class if it adds relevant value to the discussion (like a question asking for examples scientifically inaccurate geologic information in popular movies).
+- You can still post about a movie in your geology class if it adds value to the discussion.
+For example, you could ask for examples of scientifically inaccurate geologic information in popular movies.

 Duplicates of other questions or answers already posted

-- Example: Knowingly posting a question or answer again that has already been posted before in your community.
+- Example: Knowingly posting a question or answer that has already been posted in your community.

 - How to do it better: Think about the questions you are curious about; there are infinite possible questions, so there shouldn’t be a reason to repeat!
 And be sure to read your community so you know what else has been posted.

 Questions or answers that are intended for cheating